Intake Form

 If your representative warned you of skyrocketing rates, or that you’ll experience other adverse consequences if you move forward with a claim or refuse to settle, he or she is acting in bad faith.

-Doyle LLP vs. Creative Resource Group LLC
+Doyle Dennis Avery LLP vs. Creative Resource Group LLC

 Wrongful Termination – Personal Injury

-Doyle LLP Trial Lawyers has filed suit against Creative Resource Group LLC n/k/a Onpoint Industrial Services, LLC on behalf of an employee who was terminated following a work injury.
+Doyle Dennis Avery LLP Trial Lawyers has filed suit against Creative Resource Group LLC n/k/a Onpoint Industrial Services, LLC on behalf of an employee who was terminated following a work injury.
 The suit was filed under the Texas Labor Code § 451.001, for wrongful termination and discrimination.
 The case will be heard by a jury in Nueces County District Court, located in Corpus Christi, Texas.

 Personal Injury Bad Faith Lawsuit: Kosovo Military Contractors

-In January 2021, Doyle LLP and co-counsel filed a suit on behalf of our clients who are nationals of the Republic of Kosovo.
+In January 2021, Doyle Dennis Avery LLP and co-counsel filed a suit on behalf of our clients who are nationals of the Republic of Kosovo.
 The suit was filed against CIGNA Defendants, including Life Insurance Company of North America et al, and AECOM Defendants, including AECOM and AC FIRST LLC.
 The lawsuit filed in the Superior Court of The State of California County of Los Angeles pertains to our clients’ work in Afghanistan for AECOM as part of AECOM’s contracts to provide support services to the United States military personnel.
 We are proud to assist our clients seeking the compensation and benefits owed to them for their support of American military in Afghanistan.

 In 2016, AECOM was awarded the EAGLE-AFG contract by the Army Contracting Command – Rock Island.
 The EAGLE-AFG is a cost-plus-fixed-fee contract valued at $429 million with 1 base year and 4 option years.
 Under this contract, AECOM was to provide maintenance, supply, and transportation services to the U.S. and Coalition partners at several locations in Afghanistan, including Kandahar and Bagram Airfields.
 AECOM used its entities GSS and AC First to supply this labor and fulfill the contract.

-Doyle LLP is proud to support our foreign clients as they supported our US Military.
+Doyle Dennis Avery LLP is proud to support our foreign clients as they supported our US Military.
 Countless Americans and thousands of civilians, like our clients from Kosovo, support American Military operations across the world.
 If you are one of these individuals and suffered serious injury and suffering due to the gross negligence of American corporations you may have a claim to recover damages for injuries and associated damages.
 American companies at fault due to gross negligence can be held liable for their behavior if you were seriously injured or harmed as a result.
 Doyle Trial Lawyers can help you understand your rights and how to pursue a claim against defendants whose negligent behavior results in severe injuries and damage to individuals.
-Doyle LLP will not charge you to complete an initial evaluation of your claim.
+Doyle Dennis Avery LLP will not charge you to complete an initial evaluation of your claim.
 Call us today to discuss your potential claim.

 Worker Denied Insurance Benefits After Sustaining Traumatic Brain Injury